 In all pathways, this Masters programme contains four taught modules and a further dissertation/portfolio component.

-All students take modules I and III, and Computing Pathway students choose options in games and entertainment for modules II and IV.
+All students take modules I and III, and Computing Pathway students choose options in Computing for modules II and IV.
 Attendance is mandatory for all taught sections of the programme.

 To encourage collaborative learning we try to teach all students together wherever possible, irrespective of their particular pathway.